kyleaoman/g3t/stable/README.md

 Accessing blocks for different particle types
 ---------------------------------------------

-In case a you try to read a block for a particle type that does not have such a block, the values for that particle type will be NaN.
+In addition, you can supply to `read_new` a list of particle types and/or a list of blocks.
-This is very useful when you want to access blocks for both darkmatter and gas particles in one single function calls.
+If also the list of particle types is present then the return data will be a dictionary over the particle types of the selected one or more blocks.

-The following code computes the beta value for a cluster:
+To use all the previous knowledge, the following code computes the beta value for a cluster extracted via SimCut:

 ```python
 import numpy as np